RahjIII/libtelnet-lociterm/README.md

    The event->command value will be 1 if compression has started and will be 0 if compression has ended.

+* TELNET_EV_MCCPX

+   The MCCPX event notifies the app that MCCPX compression status has changed.
+   See the event definition for the fields.

 * TELNET_EV_ZMP

    The event->zmp.argc field is the number of ZMP parameters, including